rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 Test (B) is almost impossible to be 100 % accuate, the errors can be:

 * false positive: A is not true, but Test B say it is true.

+using the turkey example, the false positive is human is not turkey's friend, but they still feed the turkey's

 * false negative: A is true, but Test B say it is not true.

+The false negative is human is turkey's friend, but they don't feed us.

 If you want to access the strengh of the Belief/hypothesis (A), then you need to also access the strengh of the evidence(B) given your hypothese.

 **The strengh of the evidence is depends on how many alternate explaination of evidence (B) could have. the fewer the alternate  explaintion of evidence, the stronger the evidence.**

-Lets use the turkey example:
+Lets use the turkey example again:

 From a Turkey prospertive: